felgueres/write-only/README.md

 Graph
 * JSON-LD (https://www.w3.org/TR/json-ld/)
 * Context JSON-LD tells the processor how to expand short term into full IRIs and how to interpret them

+System design
+Data ingestion > Entity & Concept Extraction > Disambiguation > Apply Ontology > Triple Extraction > Confidence Scoring (supported by multiple sources, primary, secondary, of what kind) (for already structured data import direclty from source like Wikipedia infobox) > Graph storage > Indexing > Query-time matching with entities and predicates > Pull entity description, get top properties and rank by salience to query, enrich with other meta like images, related entities > User Feedback & Refinement

+Why now?
+- before: rule-based, stat models, human curation
+- now: supervised relation-extraction models (transformers fine-tuned on datasets like TACRED, FewRel, DocRED)

+What to support next?
+- What are the facts about X that are relavant for search query Y?
+- What are related entities to X?

 USAGE
 > python3 ./generator.py